Bob McStocker

-Robert Ian McStocker is a male former athlete who competed for England.
+Robert Ian "Bob" McStocker is a male former athlete who competed for England.

-Athletics career
+Biography

 McStocker was selected by England to represent his country in athletics events.
 He was a two times National university champion over 100 yards.

-He represented England in the 100 yards, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
+He represented the England team in the 100 yards, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.

 He was a member of the Ilford Athletics Club and was the 1966 Southern champion.

 Personal life

 He was a teacher by trade.